joshkraft/github-actions-for-data-scraping/DRAFT.md

 - The data collection must be completely automated.
 - Credentials should be securely stored in the cloud.
 - The project should be completely free.
+  - It should be noted that there are limitations to what Github Actions can be used for, especially while staying in the free tier.
+You should consult the [official documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/usage-limits-billing-and-administration) when deciding if this platform is right for your project.

 > It should be noted that there are limitations to what Github Actions can be used for, especially while staying in the free tier.
 You should consult the [official documentation](https://docs.github.com/en/free-pro-team@latest/actions/reference/usage-limits-billing-and-administration) when deciding if this platform is right for your project.